AhmedElgahama/mlp_general/README.md

 the algorithm was trained and evaluated on a variety of datasets such as email spam detection, customer churn, credit card fraud detection, cancer diagnosis, and titanic passanger survivor prediction

 This Binary Classifier is written using R as its programming language.
-R package Multilayer Perceptron is used to implement the main algorithm, evaluate the model, and preprocess the data. tidyverse, and feature_engine are used for the data preprocessing steps.
+R package neuralnet is used to implement the main algorithm, evaluate the model, and preprocess the data. tidyverse, and feature_engine are used for the data preprocessing steps.
 Plumber are used to provide web service which includes three endpoints- /ping for health check, /infer for predictions.